AlanHohn/conversational-git/chapter-01.md

 Why This Book
 -------------

-I recently had some very close friends talk about their hesitation in adopting Git as opposed to continuing to work with Subversion.
+I recently had some close friends talk about their hesitation in adopting Git as opposed to continuing to work with Subversion.
 I've used Subversion for many years, and advocated for its use.
 I have since jumped wholeheartedly on the Git bandwagon, so I wanted to find a way to tell the story of why I made the switch and why I think so much of the open source community is now based around Git and Git-friendly sites like GitHub.

+These friends are smart people, and if they're not convinced about Git, the problem is not them; it's that they haven't seen the right argument yet.
 There's so much content out there about Git, and much of it is written at a level that's way higher than my expertise.
 But in a way, that's an issue.
 When you're first starting out learning something, the questions that you have are way different from the questions an experienced person has.
 Once you've won that knowledge, it's almost impossible to go back and think about what it was like when you were first learning.
 That puts you in a bad position to explain to someone else who's brand new.

 Git seems particularly prone to this because it's based on some pretty complex notions of how to think about version control.
 In particular, once you internalize the concept